Double Robust Bayesian Inference on Average Treatment Effects: Illustration using Squared Exponential Process Priors

-The covariance function of a squared exponential process is given by $\mathbb{E}[W(s)W(t)]=\exp(-\Vert s-t\Vert_{\ell_2}^2)$, as its name suggests.
-We also consider a rescaled Gaussian process $\big(W(a_nt):\,t\in [0,1]^p\big)$.
+Let $(W(t):t\in\mathbb{R}^p)$ be a generic centered and homogeneous Gaussian random field with covariance function of the following form $\mathbb{E}[W(s)W(t)]=\phi(s-t)$, for a given continuous function $\phi:\mathbb{R}^p\mapsto \mathbb{R}$.
+We consider $W(t)$ as a Borel measurable map in the space of continuous functions on $[0,1]^p$, equipped with the supremum norm $\Vert \cdot\Vert_{\infty}$.
+The Gaussian process is completely determined by the covariance function.
+For example, the covariance function of the squared exponential process is given by $\mathbb{E}[W(s)W(t)]=\exp(-\Vert s-t\Vert_{\ell_2}^2)$, as its name suggests.
+In this section, we focus on the squared exponential process prior, which is one of the most commonly used priors in applications; see \cite{rassmusen2006gaussian} and \cite{murphy2023pml}.
+We also consider a rescaled Gaussian process $\big(W(a_nt):\,t\in [0,1]^p\big)$ for some $a_n>0$.
 Intuitively speaking, $a_n^{-1}$ can be thought as a bandwidth parameter.
 For a large $a_n$ (or equivalently a small bandwidth), the prior sample path $t\mapsto W(a_nt)$ is obtained by shrinking the long sample path $t\mapsto W(t)$.
-Thus, it employs more randomness and becomes suitable as a prior model for less regular functions, see \citep{van2008gaussian,van2009adaptive}.
+Thus, it employs more randomness and becomes suitable as a prior model for less regular functions, see \cite{van2008gaussian,van2009adaptive}.